TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-evm/src/components/checkIsGelatoAvailable.md

 `Promise`\<`boolean`\>

-True if Gelato supports the chain, false otherwise.
+A promise that resolves to `true` if Gelato supports the chain, `false` otherwise.